jkk/cantata/README.md

            :clob-str - convert all CLOB values returned by queries to strings :blob-bytes - convert all BLOB values returned by queries to byte arrays
-     :unordered-maps - return unordered hash maps for all queries :table-prefix - optional table prefix to remove from reflected table names :column-prefix - optional column prefix to remove from reflected column names
+       :ordered-maps - return ordered hash maps for all queries :table-prefix - optional table prefix to remove from reflected table names :column-prefix - optional column prefix to remove from reflected column names